Bootstrap-Based Goodness-of-Fit Test for Parametric Families of Conditional Distributions: Proofs

-As $n^{-v/2}$ converges to zero as $n$ goes to infinity, it remains to show that the mean on the right hand side is bounded.
-For that, choose $v=\delta$ from \fref{ass:e3}\fref{cond:xi_delta} and note that regarded as a function of $\vt$ (evaluated at $\vtn$) is continuous for every $x$ due to Lebesgue's DCT together with \fref{ass:e3}.
-As $\vtn \to \vt_0$ wp1, we can use \citet[Corollary 5.67]{dikta2021bootstrap} to conclude that
+As $n^{-v/2}$ converges to zero as $n$ goes to infinity, it remains to show that the empirical mean on the right-hand side is bounded.
+For that, choose $v=\delta$ from \fref{ass:e2}\fref{cond:L_delta} and note that for $n$ large enough $\vtn \in V$ as $\vtn \to \vt_0$ wp1, such that